THE GOLF LAB ~ Simulator

 Wedge Grouping

-It may not be advisable to aim directly for the pin, as this might not yield the best probability of success.
-Understanding the optimal landing area on the green and selecting the appropriate club to achieve the desired distance is crucial.
-If you are aware that you tend to hit your 9-iron to the left of the target 75% of the time, it is prudent to adjust your aim slightly to the right when using that club.
-When the pin is positioned at the back of the green, it is wise to choose a club that will land the ball in the front or middle section, allowing it to roll towards the pin without overshooting.
+Directly aiming for the pin isn't always the optimal strategy.
+Success often lies in understanding the ideal landing area on the green and selecting the right club to achieve the desired distance.
+For example, if you know your 9-iron tends to pull shots left of the target 75% of the time, it's wise to adjust your aim slightly to the right when using that club.
+When the pin is positioned at the back of the green, choosing a club that lands the ball in the front or middle section can allow it to roll toward the pin without overshooting.
+Thoughtful adjustments like these enhance your chances of executing precise and effective shots.

 IMPACT LOCATION SWEET SPOT?